 During this short blog, we’ve looked at just four examples of the many career specialisms you can pursue and there are so many more besides these.
 So, after you’ve finished your online learning to get into the sector, your professional world is very much your oyster, with many possible avenues.

-The great news for anyone considering joining the profession is that training for this kind of work is easier now than ever.
+The excellent news for anyone considering joining the profession is that training for this kind of work is easier now than ever.
 Options like our Working Effectively In the Community Sector Certificate allow you to get the knowledge you need at your own pace using short video-based modules that make learning easier, no matter what the subject.